 Do fluorescent lights produce harmful ultraviolet rays?

 The issue of lupus photosensitivity is a complex one and one of the least scientifically studied clinical aspects of cutaneous and systemic lupus.
-It is my opinion that if a standard fluorescent tube lighting source is shielded by a standard acrylic plastic diffuser, there’s virtually no significant risk for people with systemic lupus.
+If a standard fluorescent tube lighting source is shielded by a standard acrylic plastic diffuser, there’s rarely a significant risk for people with systemic lupus.
 These plastic diffusers are available from a variety of companies.
 However, if a person with lupus is exposed to unshielded fluorescent lighting at close distances for prolonged periods of time, then the cumulative exposure to UVB and UVA could be a problem.

 Medically reviewed on July 20, 2013Submit a Question to the Experts